Booth Family Center for Special Collections Use Policy

 - Please do not hesitate to ask for assistance with handling or finding materials; we are eager to help!

-- THREE boxes may be requested at a time.
-Depending on the amount of material per folder and the value of the contents, only one box or one folder may be provided at a time (based upon the discretion of Department staff).
+- THREE boxes or FIVE volumes may be requested at a time.
+Depending on the amount of materials per folder and the value of the materials, staff may at their discretion serve only one box, one folder, or one volume/item at a time.

 - Please use foam book supports for bound volumes unless otherwise instructed.

-- For manuscripts and Archives, please preserve the existing order of the material in each folder.
-Report any disarrangement discovered to the Research Center staff.
+- When using materials housed in folders, please preserve the existing order of the material in each folder, and do not remove materials from the folder.
+Report any disarrangement discovered to staff.

 - When returning material, please replace all folders in proper numerical or alphabetical sequence in the box and replace box covers securely.
 Please ask for assistance when returning rare books and periodicals.